danielmaangi/kcm_data_system_guide/docs/source/datasets.rst

 #. **TB, TNT - Programmes** - For programmatic reporting of KEN-T-TNT.
 #. **TB, ECSA - Programmes** - For programmatic reporting of QPA-T-ECSA.
 #. **TB, IGAD - Programmes** - For programmatic reporting of QPA-T-IGAD.

+.. note:: For more details on the indicators for each grant, check the performance indicator reference sheet.

 **Oversight Field Visits**